nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 ## C. Product Analysis

-1. What are the top 3 products by total revenue before discount?
+**1. What are the top 3 products by total revenue before discount?**

 ```sql
 SELECT